TayshawnH/twitter-sentiment-analysis/README.md

 # Twitter Sentiment Analysis

+This program runs in Python 3.9, and uses packages that will NOT install or work properly in Python 3.10.
+Ensure you have Python 3.9 installed or create a separate virtual environment.
+For help configuring a virtual environment, go to https://docs.python.org/3/library/venv.html.

 ## Step 1:  Install requirements
 ```bash
 Run the command [pip3 install -r requirements.txt] in your command prompt.